-The Comprehensive Income and Expenditure Statement set out on page 13 of this document shows a surplus on the provision of services of £4.6m.
+The Comprehensive Income and Expenditure Statement set out on page 11 of this document shows a surplus on the provision of services of £13.9m.
 This statement measures the authority's financial performance in terms of the resources consumed and generated over the period and is presented in a similar format to a commercial enterprise.
 However the authority is required by law to set its budget and raise council tax on a different accounting basis.
-As a consequence there are a number of statutory adjustments that are made to this figure (set out on pages 42 - 43), in order to determine the movement on the general fund balances, which was neutral as the revenue outturn under-spend has been set aside within earmarked reserves and allocated for commitments in 2022/23.
+As a consequence there are a number of statutory adjustments that are made to this figure (set out on pages 40 - 41), in order to determine the movement on the general fund balances, which was neutral as the revenue outturn under-spend has been set aside within earmarked reserves and allocated towards known risks.

 The general fund balance represents a minimum working balance in order to deal with any unexpected events.
-As at 31st March 2022 the balance, stands at £1.278m.
+As at 31st March 2023 the balance, stands at £1.278m.
 This is an appropriate level for an authority of this size, level of expenditure and risk profile, it is also consistent with the approved medium term financial strategy.
-In addition, the Council holds a number of other specific earmarked reserves to mitigate against key risks (including the impact of the Business Rates Retention Scheme) but also to allow for projects to take place over a number of years, and to meet future borrowing costs.
+In addition, the Council holds a number of other specific earmarked reserves to mitigate against key risks (including the impact of the Business Rates Retention Scheme) but also to support the capital programme and allow for projects to take place over a number of years, and to meet future borrowing costs.

-The Balance Sheet set out on page 16, shows an increase in the total net worth of £29m.
-The most significant underlying reason for this change relates to a reduction in the estimated pension fund liability from £58.3m to £42.2m and an increase in PPE value by £9m.
+The Balance Sheet set out on page 14, shows an increase in the total net worth of £31m to £93m.
+The most significant underlying reason for this change relates to a reduction in the estimated pension fund liability from £42.2m to £5.8m and an increase in property valuations.
 The pension fund liability is calculated by a firm of actuaries and is based on a number of assumptions - it is these assumptions that have changed and resulted in the reduced liability.
 The pension liability represents the underlying long term commitment that the authority has to pay future retirement benefits.
-The pension fund is regularly assessed to determine the level of future contributions necessary to ensure that it is funded in the long term and any increase in these contributions must be met from the Council's budget - the approved Medium Term Financial Strategy makes provision for these increases.
+The pension fund is regularly assessed to determine the level of future contributions necessary to ensure that it is funded in the long term and any increase in these contributions must be met from the Council's budget - the approved Medium Term Financial Strategy makes provision for these contributions in line with the latest triennial review.